FlintSable/Portfolio-NextJS/README.md

-# Portfolio-NextJS-TailwindCSS
+# Portfolio-NextJS

-New Portfolio using NextJS and Tailwind CSS
+New Portfolio using NextJS

+## Project Checklist

+- [ ] create call to action on main first fold
+- [ ] tagline